StemVibrations/STEM/docs/tutorial1.rst

 or by loading the JSON output file.

-This figure shows the time history of the vertical displacements at the two points along the surface (these results have been obtained for a time step of 0.001 s, time duration of 0.15 s and with an element size of 0.25m).
+This figure shows the time history of the vertical displacements at the two points along the surface (these results have been obtained for a time step of 0.001 s, time duration of 0.15 s and with an element size of 0.25 m).
 The results are compared with the analytical solution of the Lamb problem.

 .. image:: _static/lamb_displacements.png